HIGHLIGHTS

 Performance-wise, it’s not the fastest chip out there, nor can it run intensive games at a stable 60FPS.
 But it is still a major improvement compared to what was offered in the Y21d.
 According to vivo, the new chip delivers an 18% performance boost on AnTuTu.

-For memory, you get 6GB of LPDDR4X RAM with either 128GB or 256GB of UFS 2.2 internal storage, another improvement over the previous eMMC 5.1 storage.
+For memory, you get up to 8GB of LPDDR4X RAM with either 128GB or 256GB of UFS 2.2 internal storage, another improvement over the previous eMMC 5.1 storage.
 Sadly, that’s all you get; there’s no expandable storage this time, which is a huge bummer considering last year’s model supported up to 2TB external storage.

-The camera department is also different from last year, and this year’s setup is arguably worse.
+The camera department is also different from last year.
 The 50MP main camera remains the same in megapixels, but the aperture has narrowed to ƒ/2.0 from ƒ/1.8.
-In layman’s terms, that means slightly worse low-light performance and less natural background blur.
+In layman’s terms, that means slightly sub-optimal low-light performance and less natural background blur.
 This was likely done to accommodate the addition of a 2MP depth sensor.
 On the front, you get an 8MP selfie shooter.

 Lastly, on the software front, the Y31d boots Android 16 with OriginOS 6 on top.
 It will likely offer a clean experience similar to most OriginOS devices like the vivo V60 or the X300 Pro, though it may still come with some bloatware and ads.
 I would happily be proven wrong.